act-rules/act-rules.github.io/pages/glossary/owned-by.md

 key: owned-by
 ---

-An element A is owned by element B if element B is [included in the accessibility tree](#included-in-the-accessibility-tree) and:
+An element A is owned by element B if element A is a child of element B in the [accessibility tree](https://www.w3.org/TR/act-rules-aspects/#input-aspects-accessibility).

-1. Both elements exist within the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees), and element A is the first element within the tree, in [tree order](https://www.w3.org/TR/dom/#concept-tree-order), whose ID is included within the `aria-owns` attribute of element B, or
-2. Element B is the closest [shadow including ancestor](https://www.w3.org/TR/dom41/#concept-shadow-including-ancestor) of element A.

-Nodes that are not included in the accessibility tree cannot be owned by other elements.

-> **Note:** This definition is diverging from the definition of ["owned element" in WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#dfn-owned-element).
-The reason is that the WAI-ARIA definition was found to provide too little guidance on how to handle specific edge cases where several elements compete about the ownership, and it seem that browser implementations of this are diverging a lot.
-This definition seeks to find a reasonable middle ground, but will have to be updated if the WAI-ARIA definition changes.
+> **Note:** This definition is different from the definition of ["owned element" in WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#dfn-owned-element).
+Because browsers have different accessibility trees, which element owns which other elements can vary between browsers.
+Until there is a standard accessibility tree, testing with multiple accessibility trees may be necessary.